skzhang-i/machine-learning-toys/FoolproofEnvSetting.md

 ###### This is written for myself to remind me how to set an environment in Win 10.

 1. Download and install [Anaconda](https://www.anaconda.com/) and [VS Code](https://code.visualstudio.com/).
 Make sure they are the newest versions.
 2. Open "Anaconda Prompt" in Start Menu of the OS.
 Use pip to get newer version of TF.
+You also need to upgrade pip.
     ```
+    pip install --upgrade pip
     pip install tensorflow==2.1
     ```
     If you are in China you may need a VPN.
 I used to install TF successfully in university but I can't download it at home.
 Using the mirror version by Tsinghua may report an error, at least it reported a bunch of errors for me.